vturrisi/solo-learn/README.md

 :rocket: methods where hyperparameters were heavily tuned.

-:sleepy: ViT is very heavy and unstable, so we are the process of slowly running larger architectures and with a larger batch.
+:sleepy: ViT is very compute intensive and unstable, so we are slowly running larger architectures and with a larger batch size.
 Atm, total batch size is 128 and we needed to use float32 precision.
 If you want to contribute by running it, let us know!

 ### ImageNet

 | Method       | Backbone | Epochs |        Dali        | Acc@1 (online) | Acc@1 (offline) | Acc@5 (online) | Acc@5 (offline) | Checkpoint |